pulumi/pulumi/docs/mupack.md

                 type: number
                 description: The person's current age.

-All properties are simply instances of variable definition shown earlier.
-An optional property is merely one that is of a nullable type.
-So, for example, if we wanted to mark `age` as optional, we would alter the above to:

-            age:
-                type: number?
-                description: The person's current age.

-Please refer to the Advanced Types section for details on constraints and defining custom enum-like types.

-#### Classes
+All properties are variable definitions and functions are function definitions, per the earlier descriptions.

+Class properties are special in one important way: each property is, by default, a *primary property*.
+Although classes can have constructors, primary properties are set by the calling object initializer *before* invoking that constructor.
+In fact, unless the type of a property is nullable, a value will be *required* at initialization time.
+As a result, data-only classes like the above `Person` class may omit a constructor altogether.
+A constructor can, however, run afterwards to initialize more complex properties, possibly based on constructor arguments.
+Properties that will be initialized in this manner can be marked `computed: true` so that callers need not manually initialize them.

 #### Subtyping

-Record types may subtype other record type using the `base:` element.
+Classes may subtype other record type using the `base:` element.

 For example, imagine we want an `Employee` which is a special kind of `Person`:

     Employee:
-        description: A record describing an employee.
+        description: An employee person.
         base: Person
         properties:
             company: